Tennessee Meiji Gakuin High School: Campus

-The school was located in Sweetwater, Tennessee, on the foothills of the Great Smoky Mountains.
+The school was located in Sweetwater, Tennessee, in the foothills of the Great Smoky Mountains.
 The campus is 40 mi from Knoxville.

 The school occupied a 144 acre campus which included 14 buildings.
 It was the former Tennessee Military Institute.
 The campus site is located 40 mi south of Knoxville.
 When the school acquired the campus, it renovated the 13 buildings that were then on the site.
 The school was located in Sweetwater because the area had low operating costs and because it was in proximity to offices of several large Japanese companies.
 In 1991 the New Boys' Dormitory was completed and the Teachers Room/Library Building was completed.
 In 1995 the New Girls' Dormitory was completed.

 The school held its judo classes in the old gymnasium.

 All girl students were in a single dormitory, while boy students were divided by grade level: 10th grade (freshmen) in the South Dorm, 11th grade (juniors) in the North Dorm, and 12th grade (seniors) in the New Boys' Dorm.